What happens after treatment for Hodgkin disease?

 - A copy of your pathology report(s) from any biopsies or surgeries

-- Copies of imaging tests (CT or MRI scans, etc.), which can usually be stored on a CD, DVD, etc.
+- Copies of imaging tests (CT or MRI scans, etc.), which can usually be stored digitally (on a DVD, etc.)

 - If you had surgery, a copy of your operative report(s)

-- If you stayed in the hospital, a copy of the discharge summary that doctors prepare when patients are sent home
+- If you stayed in the hospital, a copy of the discharge summary that the doctor prepared when you were sent home

-It is also important to keep health insurance.
+If you had radiation therapy, a summary of the type and dose of radiation and when and where it was givenIt is also very important to keep your health insurance.
 Tests and doctor visits cost a lot, and even though no one wants to think of their cancer coming back, this could happen.

-Last Medical Review: 12/10/2012
+Last Medical Review: 07/10/2014

 Last Revised: 07/28/2014